AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

 # Anomaly Detection in Dynamic Networks: comparison and benchmarking
 ## Introduction
-This repo provides a set of pickles used in our comparison.
-Each pickle represents an experiment performed via Monte Carlo method (see section 3.4 of the paper for more info).
-SISTEMARE FINENDO DI SCRIVERE IL RESTO!
+This repo provides a set of pickles used in our comparison, each file represents an experiment performed via Monte Carlo method (see section 3.4 of the paper for more info).
+The Section __Datasets__ provides links to download datasets and gives information about their content.
+The section __Exploratory Anlisys__ provides a brief explaination on how the exploratory analisys, cited in Section 3.4 of the paper, was performed.
+The section __Experimental settings__ gives more details about algorithms parameters used by grid search method and describes the timelaps chosen in order to split the datasets in snapshots.
+The last section contains the structure of the pickle files and how to import them in Python3.
-## Dataset
+## Datasets
 - [Enron](http://www.ahschulz.de/enron-email-data/): concerns email messages, and consists of about 90K nodes, more than a million directed arcs.
 The daily structure of the graph is made avail- able for more than 5 years.